mdennebaum/shrike/README.md

-This is a starter app for the [goshire](https://github.com/trendrr/goshire) web framework.
-You can use this as a boilerplate when starting a new goshire project.
+#Shrike

+Simple memory based key value store cheshire service.

 ##Install

 To get started make sure you have the following installed

 ```
-go get github.com/kylelemons/go-gypsy/yaml
-go get github.com/hoisie/mustache
-go get code.google.com/p/go.net/websocket
-go get github.com/trendrr/goshire
+github.com/trendrr/goshire
 ```

-Checkout or download wildling to a directory in your gopath.
+Checkout or download shrike to a directory in your gopath.

 ##Config